pbyrne84/phpunitskelgen/README.md

-6. Custom base test case on the inheritance of the class to be tested is also very easy to implement as it all relies on two levels of chaining. a:) Matching to a project b:) Matching to a base test case for that project
+6. Custom base test case on the inheritance of the class to be tested is also very easy to implement as it all relies on two levels of chaining.
++ Matching to a project
++ Matching to a base test case for that project

 The amount of work required depends on the organisation differential in the projects this is applied to.